conan-io/docs/index.rst

 Conan has  a very large and active community, especially in `Github repositories <https://github.com/conan-io/conan>`_ and `Slack #conan channel <https://cpplang-inviter.cppalliance.org/>`_.
 This community also creates and maintains packages in ConanCenter.
-Conan is used in production by thousands of companies, and consequently, it has a commitment to stability, not breaking while moving forward in Conan 1.X versions.
+Conan is used in production by thousands of companies, and consequently, it has a commitment to stability, with no breaking changes across all Conan 1.X versions.

 .. toctree::